Do you have old acne scars or pigmentation marks that just won't budge?

 Licorice comes from the root of the Glycyrrhiza glabra plant which means "sweet root" in Greek.
 Its use as a medicinal herb has been widely studied for its various components linked to anti-toxic, anti-cancer, anti-inflammatory, anti-viral, and neuroprotective effects.

 The medicinal properties of licorice are mostly due to the presence of powerful phytochemicals (plant chemicals), like flavonoids, chalcones, saponins, and xenoestrogens.

 Licorice or mulethi root as it's known in Ayurvedic Medicine has a very interesting history spanning back thousands of years.
 Known for its multiple health benefits from digestion, liver protection, and hormonal regulation.
 It is still popular today in both Traditional Chinese Medicine (TCM) and Indian households.

 But, perhaps the most interesting part about licorice is that it can be traced back some 4,000 years.
 Raw licorice root was discovered in the tomb of Tutankhamun.
 It's believed that the ancients would prepare a licorice drink to honor the spirits of the Pharaohs.

 Egyptians have been drinking an ice-cold licorice juice called 'erk sous' from street vendors for generations.
 Ancient Egyptian doctors would mix erk sous with various medicines to treat stomach and liver problems.

 Later on, the Romans and the Greeks used it to treat coughs, indigestion, stomach pains, and general digestive ailments.
 A cup of licorice juice on a hot summer's day was said to restore the body's lost minerals and water.

 Research shows that certain flavonoids found in natural ingredients like licorice, mulberry, arbutin, green tea, and turmeric have significant effects in treating hyperpigmentation and dark marks on the skin.

 Glabridin is one of the flavonoids which gives licorice its reputation as a skin whitening agent.
 This powerful phytochemical is a tyrosinase inhibitor.
 Tyrosinase is a key enzyme that causes pigmentation in the skin after sun exposure.

 Another helpful flavonoid that licorice contains is called liquiritin, which has depigmenting properties.
-It has shown to disperse melanin build-up in the skin causing dark marks after sun exposure or hormonal imbalance.
+It has been shown to disperse melanin build-up in the skin causing dark marks after sun exposure or hormonal imbalance.
 It also helps to reduce inflammation and sunburn.
 In a 4-week study liquiritin (in a 20% concentration) showed excellent results as a melasma treatment.